 Frozen shoulder causes are unclear.
-It develops mostly in people between the ages of 40 and 60 and is more likely to occur in women and people with diabetes.
+It develops mostly in people between the ages of 40 and 60 and is more likely to occur in women and men or women with diabetes.
 Frozen shoulder symptoms come on gradually over a period of months and include significant pain in the shoulder in addition to the gradual loss of mobility.

 The full onset of frozen shoulder syndrome can take over two years and then may slowly begin to correct itself.
 Physical therapy can help improve the symptoms of frozen shoulder, but the results are often too slow and ineffective for most people who rely on proper shoulder mobility to enjoy everyday activities.

-To learn more about the treatment options available for frozen shoulder, please complete the appointment request box or call 888-660-2663 to schedule a consultation with a Northwest Orthopaedic Specialists specialty-trained shoulder doctor.
+To learn more about the treatment options available for frozen shoulder, please request an appointment online, or call 888-660-2663.

 Once you have scheduled your appointment with one of our shoulder doctors, please use the link below to obtain our new patient forms and browse through our tips and preparation suggestions for your appointment.